yourbase/yb/README.md

   these tools in codified build-packs, these can be installed and configured automatically on a per-project basis.
 Manage containers and other runtime dependencies programmatically and in a consistent manner.

+* *Remote builds* Run your work and tests in the cloud just like you would locally or as part of CI!
+Stream the results back to your machine in real-time to offload the work.
+(Currently in-progress, requires a free YourBase account)

 ![magic!](http://www.reactiongifs.com/r/mgc.gif)